 Inflation can punish many companies, especially if they have no pricing power.
 However, some categories of companies have historically done well during times of inflation.
 Investors should consider these stocks for dividend growth or income portfolios.
 If you are trying to live off of dividends, your passive income stream must grow faster than inflation.

-In addition to the companies mentioned above, others in the Energy, Consumer Defensive, and Financial Services sectors should do well during a period of higher inflation and rising interest rates.
+In addition to the companies mentioned above, others in the Energy, Consumer, Defense, and Financial Services sectors should do well during higher inflation and rising interest rates.

 Disclosure: Long KO